 Bauhaus was initially a school of art, thought, and design that emerged in Germany in the year 1919.
 Moreover, the German word “Bauhaus” literally means “building house” (Bau– building + Haus house) in English.

-Nowadays, many watch brands offer at least one Bauhaus style watch while others have specialized in the style.
+Nowadays, many watch brands offer at least one Bauhaus-style watch while others, such as Junghans, have specialized in the style.
 Even with the passage of a century since the style was developed, it remains a versatile style that can be seen worldwide from furniture to clocks.
 Here we take a closer look at some of our favorite Bauhaus watches starting off with some reliable and affordable options and working out way up to classical luxury Bauhaus watches from some of the top watchmakers in the world.

 Best Bauhaus Watches